sergiotocalini/sergiotocalini.github.io/_posts/2019-06-05-credit-suisse-devops-expo-2019-zurich.md

 </p>

 # The Cloudy Shift (The GBU)
 <p style='text-align: justify;'>
-	We consider the Cloud migration and DevOps methodologies should be aligned in order to generate possibilities for automation.
+	We consider that the Cloud migration and DevOps methodologies should be aligned in order to generate possibilities for automation.
 This new paradigm empowers developers and increases the collaboration between Development and Operations bringing <strong>GOOD</strong> sinergy.